V. L. Patil

-Vasanthrao Lakangouda Patil(Kannada: ವಸಂತ್ ರಾವ್ ಲಕ್ಕನ್ ಗೌಡ ಪಾಟೀಲ್, ಅಬಾಜಿ) (25 March 1922 – 9 December 2012), widely known as 'Aabaji' (ಅಭಾಜಿ,ರಾಯಬಾಗ ಹುಲಿ,ಬಾಗಿ(ರಾಯಬಾಗ) ಗುಡ್ಡದ ಭಾರ್ಗವ, ಶಿಕ್ಷಣ ಕ್ರಾಂತಿಯ ಹರಿಕಾರ) was an Indian politician, industrialist, and freedom fighter.
+Vasanthrao Lakangouda Patil (25 March 1922 – 9 December 2012), widely known as 'Aabaji' was an Indian politician, industrialist, and freedom fighter.

 Early life and education

 Vasantrao Patil was born on 25 March 1922 to a Kuruba-Patil (Dhangar) family in Byakud village, Bombay state.
-He was born to Shri Sidagouda and Smt.
-Anandibai Patil.
+He was born to Sidagouda and Anandibai Patil.
 Patil had an older sister and a younger brother, Hutatma Prataprao.
 His ancestors administered the surrounding region on behalf of Shahu Maharaj of Kolhapur (Shahaji II).
 He began his higher education at Rajaram College, Kolhapur, but was unable to complete his degree due to his involvement in the freedom movement.

 Freedom movement

-Under influence of his teachers like Dr. M.R.
+Under influence of his teachers like M.R.
 Desai, Acharya Jawadekar, N.S.
 Hardikar and barrister Khardekar, Vasantrao was instilled the spirit of patriotism and social service.
 While in Kolhapur he came in contact with a radical freedom fighter by the name of Nana Patil (Kranti Sinha), who further bolstered his decision to take part in the freedom struggle.
 Under Nana's guidance both Vasantrao and Prataprao became heavily involved in orchestrating skirmishes in the areas which are today known as Southern Maharashtra and North Karnataka.
 This led to the assassination of his younger brother Prataprao.
 Due to the grief of losing his only brother, Vasantrao left college in 1943 and became fully involved in the freedom struggle.
 As Vasantrao's reputation strengthened, he became one of the most wanted men in the region, leading to a 'shoot at sight' imposition by the British administration.

 Political career

 Patil first entered politics when he was elected M.L.A. from Chikodi Raibagh in 1952 as an Independent candidate, and became the first elected representative for the area post independence.
 In 1957 he contested successfully once again as an Independent candidate from Raibag, which was merged into the newly created State of Karnataka.
 He won the election with a significant majority and in addition to this, wielded considerable power across Bombay-Karnataka districts.
-These events stunned Pandit Nehru, the Prime Minister of India at the time.
+These events stunned Jawaharlal Nehru, the Prime Minister of India at the time.
 This caused Nehru to invite Patil to Delhi because Nehru wanted to see the person who had shattered the 'Congress storm'.
 Nehru invited him to the Congress Party but Patil rejected the offer, as he was a staunch opponent of Nehruvian Socialism (however, he later joined the Congress Party after requests from senior leaders at the time).
 Below are details of further positions held by Patil: